Saint Cuthberts Mission, Guyana – September 29, 2012

-After the pledge he introduced the town Toshao (captain or mayor).
-He had quite a lengthy speech.
-He took advantage of the Minister being there.
-He had several “strong suggestions” for her like providing some sort of road maintenance equipment.
-When the speech finally ended, the stage was given over to an Amerindian singer followed by some teenage dancers.
+After the pledge, he introduced the town Toshao (captain or mayor).
+He had quite a lengthy speech, taking advantage of the Minister’s presence.
+He had several “strong suggestions” for her like providing some road maintenance equipment.
+When the address finally ended, the stage was given over to an Amerindian singer followed by some teenage dancers.

-At this point the group decided to walk to the river.
-After walking a couple hundred meters, Leslie and I and one other turned around and walked back.
+At this point, our group decided to walk to the river.
+After walking a couple of hundred meters, Leslie, one other, and I turned around and walked back.
 We began going from booth to booth.

 We ultimately ended up at the crafts center.
-There were many different types of crafts which had been made by the Amerindians.
-Leslie and I bought a couple items that were woven out of material from palm trees.
-The first item was described as a tray.
+There were many different types of crafts that had been made by the Amerindians.
+Leslie and I bought a couple of items woven out of material from palm trees.
+The first item was a tray.
 I think it is more of a basket.
-Regardless, it was a $1,500 GD item.
+Regardless, it was a GD$1,500 (US$7.32) item.
 We also bought a basket with a lid.
 Inside the basket are six trivets.
-That basket was $3,500 GD.
+That basket was GD$3,500 (US$17).

-While we were in the crafts center we saw two young women that were obviously American.
-Leslie struck up a conversation with them.
-They were Peace Corps volunteers.
-During the conversation they told us we really had to try to labba pepperpot.
-It is a local food that was being sold by several of the vendors.
+While we were in the crafts center, we saw two young women that were American.
+Leslie struck up a conversation with them and discovered they were Peace Corps volunteers.
+During the discussion, they told us we had to try to labba pepperpot.
+It is a local food being sold by several of the vendors.

 Labba is a small rodent, maybe the size of a rabbit.
 They kind of look like an overgrown gerbil.
-At the first booth we stopped the lady said they did have labba pepperpot.
+At the first booth we stopped at, the lady said they did have labba pepperpot.
 It was in a pot on the counter.
-She grabbed a Styrofoam container, removed the lid and picked up a serving spoon.
-With the lid removed I could easily see in the pot.
+She grabbed a Styrofoam container, removed the lid, and picked up a serving spoon.
+With the cover removed, I could easily see in the pot.
 I saw lots of meat still on the bone and a dark broth.
-She did not have a fork, so our “utensil” was our favorite…cassava bread.
+She did not have a fork, so our “utensil” was our new favorite — cassava bread.

-We walked toward a shady area and began our taste test.
+We walked toward a shady area, sat down, and began our taste test.
 The broth was a little spicy.
 The meat was dark, sort of like what one sees on a turkey or chicken.
 I thought it had a good taste.
 We could not bring ourselves to try the fat or the skin.

-As we finished our taste test we noticed a booth nearby was cooking BBQ chicken.
-It smelled wonderful so we decided to try some.
-The labba was $800.
-The chicken was $1,000.
+As we finished our taste test, we noticed a booth nearby had BBQ chicken.
+It smelled terrific, so we decided to try some.
+The labba was GD$800 (US$3.90).
+The chicken was GD$1,000, about US$5.
 It was served with rice.
 It tasted every bit as good as it smelled.

-As soon as we were done with the chicken we got back in the Range Rover for the trip home.
-It was very hot by this time.
+As soon as we finished eating the chicken, we got back in the Range Rover for the trip home.
+It was opprerssively hot at this time.
 It must have been near 100 degrees.
-Once we were back on the dirt road we were shocked at the traffic.
+Once we were back on the dirt road, we were shocked at the traffic.
 On our way in we did not pass any vehicles going the other way.
 This time it looked like the autobahn!

-One of the things that surprised me was the seating arrangements on the multiple four wheel drive vehicles heading into the town.
-In the bed of the trucks were several coolers and chests.
-These were stacked about a foot taller than the roof of the vehicle.
-Then, on top of that, there were people sitting.
+One of the things that surprised me was the seating arrangements on the multiple four-wheel-drive vehicles heading into the town.
+In the bed of the trucks were several coolers and chests, stacked about a foot taller than the roof of the truck; then, on top of those, there were people sitting.
 Add to that the bumpy road and the speed at which they were traveling it seemed to me to be a recipe for disaster.

 We finally made it back to the main highway.
 That was a relief.
 I cannot imagine trying to drive to St. Cuthbert’s Mission in the rainy season.

-As we wound our way back to town we came across the iguana man.
-This was near the town of Garden of Eden.
+As we wound our way back to town, we came across the “iguana man.”
+This was near the village of Garden of Eden.
 We stopped at his stand.
 He had six live iguanas hanging there for purchase.
-He priced them at $6,000 for two, about $30 U.S. He also had coconuts.
+He priced them at GD$6,000 for two, about US$30.
+He also had coconuts.
 I bought one for Leslie so she could try the coconut water.
-She did not like it.
+She did not like it because it was warm.
 We will try one more time in the future when we can get a cold one.

-As we continued home we stopped at Royal Castle Chicken.
+As we continued home, we stopped at Royal Castle Chicken.
 Some of the others were hungry.
 On the way in I saw a poster advertising Cow Heel Soup.
-After the labba I had no more adventurous spirit left so I did not try again.
+After the labba I had no more adventurous spirit left, so I did not try the soup.